toncho11/DosWindowsNet/README.md

 Programs:
   * provided: email.exe - a proof of concept app that allows you to check your gmail from the Windows or Linux console
+  * future: rewrite of the Linux's screen command with the split screen functionality
   * future: chat client for WhatsApp (C# API exists)
-  * future: weather application with current
+  * future: weather application with current temperature and forecast
   * future: console pdf reader that uses .NET to convert the PDF to text
   * future: re-write of entire Midnight Commander in .NET